Installing

 You can test the installation by running:

-Note: Installing sardana with pip3 on Linux requires building PyTango (one of the sardana’s dependencies).
+Note: Installing sardana with pip3 might require building some dependencies like guiqwt or PyTango if no wheel is available for your platform.
+You will need a compiler.
 You could use Installing in a conda environment (platform-independent) to avoid this.
 If you decide to continue with pip3, please refer to PyTango’s installation guide.
 On Debian this should work to prepare the build environment:

 apt-get install pkg-config libboost-python-dev libtango-dev